 For that Pope & Young or Boone & Crockett trophy animal, beetling is best because the skull will not shrink, which would lower the score.

-The entire process can take anywhere from 6-12 months, depending on what condition the skull arrives in.
-The process can involve skinning head, drying it out, putting in beetle box, degreasing, whitening skull, putting a protective finish on skull, and mounting on a base if desired.
+The entire process can take anywhere from 6-12+ months, depending on what condition the skull arrives in and the amount of skulls I have at any given time.
+The process can involve skinning head, drying it out, putting in beetle box, degreasing, whitening skull, re-whitening, putting a protective finish on skull, and mounting on a base if desired.
+Please don’t call, e-mail or text to “inquire” if it is done or when it will be done.
+I can’t reply to all inquiries as I can’t predict how long each step will take.
+You will receive a call or text just as soon as yours is finished.